 K.M.
-Szpara, Anita Kopacz, Kerstin Hall, and Lee Mandelo join us for a deep dive into speculative fiction.
-Each of the authors will discuss their newest works, slated for publication in 2021, and their journeys into the genre.
-Blending the literary and the unreal, their new books explore themes of trauma and healing in the architecture of other worlds.
+Szpara (First, Become Ashes), Anita Kopacz (Shallow Waters), Kerstin Hall (Star Eater), and Lee Mandelo (Summer Sons) joined us for a deep dive into speculative fiction.
+Each of the authors discussed their newest works and their journeys into the genre.
+Blending the literary and the unreal, their books explore themes of trauma and healing in the architecture of other worlds.

 First, Become Ashes

 A riveting, page-turning, accessible fantasy on American themes: self-discovery, romance, road trips, and abusive cults.

 But Lark knows his magic is real, and he’ll do anything to complete his quest.